mikechen66/AlexNet_TF2.0/README.md

 addition, Mike corrects the logical and runtime errors of the original scripts.

 Set up the GPU in the condition of allocation exceeds system memory with the reminding message: Could not create cuDNN handle...
-The following lines of code can avoids the sudden stop of the runtime.
+The following lines of code can avoid the sudden stop of the runtime.

 gpus = tf.config.experimental.list_physical_devices('GPU')
 for gpu in gpus: